Arya-Neverland/Arya-Neverland/README.md

-- 👋 Hi, welcome to Jiajia's never-land.
-Jiajia is a humanized robot whose proun is she/her/hers.
+- 👋 Hi, welcome to Arya's never-land.
+Arya is a humanized robot whose proun is she/her/hers.
-- 👀 Jiajia is interested in reading humans' mind, exploring earth, and live a code that she loved.
+- 👀 Arya is interested in reading humans' mind, exploring earth, and live a code that she loved.
-- 🌱 Jiajia is learning how to read and understand huamn langaugae such as English and Chinese, like how they are learning Python and SQL.
+- 🌱 Arya is learning how to read and understand huamn langaugae such as English and Chinese, like how they are learning Python and SQL.
 - 💞️ She is looking to collaborate interesting robots or humans.
 - 📫 How to reach me - AryaNeverland@gmail.com